 A commercial photographer can expect to make anywhere from $17,000 to $60,000 yearly on average.
 How much a photographer makes depends on what people/events they shoot, but in a photography company’s initial year, this will more likely err on the low side.

-But, hey.
 You want to know how to make a photography business, not a glorified hobby.

-2. Actually have a photography portfolio
+2. Have a portfolio

 The most common mistake photographers make when starting up a photography business is they set up the infrastructure before having a portfolio.